 Even minor temperature variations can quickly ruin a batch or turn QC into expensive guesswork.
 The fluctuations can influence a sample's optical properties, alter light interactions, and impact measurement data reliability.
-As a result, maintaining color confidence in extreme conditions requires both strict protocols and powerful equipment to mitigate the environmental variables and uphold data integrity.
+As a result, maintaining colour confidence in extreme conditions requires both strict protocols and powerful equipment to mitigate the environmental variables and uphold data integrity.

 Understanding how temperature alters measurement results requires examining both the material-level changes and environmental factors that impact spectrophotometric analysis.